On the night of December 7, Colombia’s windows, balconies, and sidewalks come alive in one of the country’s neatest traditions.

 Unlike many other Colombian holidays, or festivos in Spanish, including most Catholic feast days, it is always a holiday on the actual day of December 8 and not the following Monday.

-The holiday celebrates the official adoption of the dogma of the Immaculate Conception.
+This holiday celebrates the official adoption of the dogma of the Immaculate Conception by the Catholic Church.

 In particular, the sin of sexual lust is closely associated with the idea of original sin.